JasonTuyen/RandomFE3H/README.md

 A random team run generator for Fire Emblem Three Houses.
 Running this program will return you a team for your next playthough of Fire Emblem Three Houses.
 I created this program because I was getting bored of running "optimal" playthroughs of Three Houses and to practice my Python.

-This project is still ongoing, I need to add DLC content and create a GUI.
-Also feel free to use any of the CSV files.

 ## Built With

 * Python